zmarty/zmarty.github.io/_posts/2025-10-20-open-weights-borrowed-gpus.md

 In this post, I'll walk through the practical steps of renting four [NVIDIA RTX Pro 6000](https://www.nvidia.com/en-us/products/workstations/professional-desktop-gpus/rtx-pro-6000/) GPUs for a total of 384 GB of VRAM (!) and running models.
 We'll:

-1. Choose and configure GPU hardware
+1. Choose and rent GPUs
-2. Set up SSH access securely
+2. Deploy a [vLLM](https://github.com/vllm-project/vllm) inference server
-3. Deploy a [vLLM](https://github.com/vllm-project/vllm) inference server
+3. Run the Zhipu AI [GLM-4.6](https://z.ai/blog/glm-4.6) open weights model (the principles apply to any open-weight model)
-4. Run the full Zhipu AI [GLM-4.6](https://z.ai/blog/glm-4.6) open weights model (the principles apply to any open-weight model)
+4. Use the [Jan](https://www.jan.ai/) UI to access and use the model remotely.
-5. Understand the key parameters and trade-offs
+5. Explore pricing
-6. Use the [Jan](https://www.jan.ai/) UI to access and use the model remotely.
+6. Present take-aways and tips

 ## My Setup: Why I Needed More Than My Home Rig